tonytonyjan/xdite/README.md

 gem install xdite
 ```

-Pull requests are welcome, only 1 rule: *DON NOT LIE*
+Pull requests are welcome, only 1 rule: *DO NOT LIE*